-She left a high paying corporate job to follow her dream of making a living through her food blog, her recipe organising app for iPhone and iPad and other projects.
+She left a high paying corporate job to follow her dream of making a living through her food blog and other projects.
 She’s given herself a period of time to achieve that goal but she’s well on her way.

 Once I began following new posts on her blog, I found her on Facebook and then I found a Facebook group she started called Food Bloggers Central.
 It’s a closed group for food bloggers but everyone is welcome.
 She wants it closed so everyone can feel free to bitch without the world reading it. (did I just say that?)
 In the Facebook group she offers suggestions on monetising food blogs, taking better photos, dealing with PR folks and other really important aspects of running a good blog.

 The food she shares with us on her blog is real.
 No food from packets, no trendy food fashion and no food that looks outstanding in a photo – but tastes crap will find a spot on her blog.
 What you WILL find are recipes with outstanding photographs of delicious food.
 Food like this amazing cheesy garlic crack bread.

 Nagi is the sort of person who sees something she thinks might interest you or help you in promoting your blog or a design tweak and she’ll send you a note.
 It might be a typo you made or a plugin that would help or a place to promote your blog.
 The last thing she told me about was recipechart.com.